damiensnyder/damiens-site-2/content/blog/television-should-be-banned.md

 The Bureau of Labor Statistics conducts a [survey](https://www.bls.gov/tus/a1-2019.pdf) every year where they ask people what they do all day and then average it all out.
 Did you know that the average American[^2] spends 2.81 hours a day watching television?
 For reference, the average American spends 3.26 hours working.
 (Note that nearly twice as many people report watching TV on a given day than working,[^3] so the numbers are 3.61 on TV and 7.60 on work for people who actually do those things.)

 The thing is, no one actually needs to watch television.
-I can't think of a single situation where "you should watch more television" is important advice to give someone.
+I can't think of a single situation where "you should watch more television" is important and good advice to give someone.
 At best, the merits of television are:

 - consuming good art is an enriching experience
 - stories can uplift you emotionally